PointCloudLibrary/blog/blogweb/gsoc14/mgesto/all.rst

-All blog posts for My_Name
+All blog posts for Manuel Gesto
 -----------------------------

 .. blogbody::
-   :author: my_username
+   :author: Manuel Gesto